cceckman/startup-showdown/writeup/1-hello-bench.md

 `strace` shows us the string, while `perf` just shows the pointer.

 It seems like `perf` will be better at performance, but worse for debugging.
 That's OK!
-We'll still with looking for performance for now.
+We're just looking at performance for now.

-## Procedure
+## Experimental procedure

 Let's talk about our test subjects- "hello world" across languages.
 For this experiment, we're going to say "a hello world program" is:

--   A file
+- A file, that is
--   Executable by my Linux install
+- Executable by my (Debian) Linux install
 - That prints the string `Hello, world!\n` to its standard output

-This lines up with my [original question](../#original)- we're going to invoke every one as `./test`, regardless of language.
+This lines up with my [original question](../#original)-- we're going to invoke every one as `./test`, regardless of language.

 To time the program, we'll run it under `perf record`.
 We can look at the